lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 If you restre data from an autmated backup, you have the ablity to do point-in-time recovery.
 Point-in-time recovery creates a new DB instance using data restred from a specfic point in time.
 This restration method prvdes more granulrity by restring the full backup and rolling back transctions up to the spcfied time range.

-Manyal Snapshots- If you want to keep your autmated backups longer than 35 days, use manual snapshots.
+Manual Snapshots- If you want to keep your autmated backups longer than 35 days, use manual snapshots.
 Manual snapshots are similar to taking EBS snapshot, except you manage them in the RDS console.
 These are backups that you can initiate at any time, that exist until you delte them.
 For ex: to meet a compliance requrment that mandates you to keep database backups for a year, you would need to use manual snapshots to ensure those backups are retained for that perios of time.
 If you restore data from a manual snapshot it creates a new DB instnce using the data from the snapshot.

 WHICH BACKUP OPTION SHOULD I USE?- almost always BOTH.
 Automated backups are beneficial for the point-in-time recovery.
 Manual snapshots allow you to retain backups for longer than 35 days.